Mushu Chicken Lettuce Wraps

 - Once sauce starts to bubble and darken, toss to mix.
 Continue to stir-fry until chicken is cooked through (since the chicken has been sliced into thin strips, this shouldn't take more than another 4 to 5 minutes).

 - Let everyone assemble their own mushu lettuce wraps by topping lettuce leaves with filling.
-Finish them with hot sauce and green parts of green onion.
+Finish them with Sriracha and green parts of green onion.
 Enjoy!